-Not much thought is given to where our clothes come FROM, how and who made them.
-We live in society of ‘want’ with cheap fashion adorning our high streets.
-Buy it, wear it, chuck it!
+Not much thought is given to where our clothes come FROM.
+How, and who made them.
+We live in society of ‘want’ with cheap fashion items readily available.
+A culture of fast fashion encouraging us to buy it, wear it, chuck it!

 At the end of the supply chain we, as the end user, have developed an expectation that clothes are cheap.
-This, however, impacts much further back before these clothes hit the shops.
+This, however, impacts much further back the supply chain before these clothes even hit the shops.

-Have you ever thought what your clothes are made of?
+Have you ever thought where your clothes actually come FROM?

 Cheap labor overseas has diminished the UK’s manufacturing industry as clothing brands source best unit price in order to stay competitive.